drsparklegasm/mgs1-scripts/README.md

 - **build** : These are the modified files that are rebuilt using mkpsxiso for testing
 - **build-proprietary** : These files contain my script files that are injected.
 - **myScripts** : (this repository of code)
 - **workingFiles** : I should have everything extracted by script going here.
 This was a recent change, not everything is there.
+I think in the future a "project folder" will be the extracted files from a disk, including those other working files.

 The reasons I had for splitting them this way was:
 1. Common file paths that could have [*version*] or [*disk*] swapped out easily.